elmur0d11/OnlineShopAPI/README.md

 # ASP.NET CORE WEBAPI Online Shop API

 > [!TIP]
-> Added Hangfire for get data from db and set it to the cache.
+> Added Hangfire for auto get data from db and set it to the cache .
 I Add it just for FUN )

 ## USED
 > C#